|Cat. no. A146||SHIBAM Medium, 15x100mm Plate, 18ml||10 plates/bag|

 Storage: Upon receipt store at 2-8ºC. away from direct light.
 Media should not be used if there are any signs of deterioration (shrinking, cracking, or discoloration), hemolysis, contamination, or if the expiration date has passed.
 Product is light and temperature sensitive; protect from light, excessive heat, moisture, and freezing.

-Method of Use: Allow the plates to warm to room temperature.
+Method of Use: Allow plates to warm to room temperature prior to use.
 The agar surface should be dry prior to inoculating.
-Inoculate the sample onto the media as soon as possible after it is received in the laboratory.
+Inoculate the sample onto the medium as soon as possible after receipt in the laboratory.
 Incubate plates aerobically at 35-37ºC. for 16-24 hours.
-Observe plates for characteristic colony morphology and hemolysis.
+Observe plates for characteristic colony morphology and beta-hemolysis (clear zones).

 INTERPRETATION OF RESULTS

-STEC isolates should produce smooth, off-white beta-hemolytic colonies on SHIBAM.
-Most non-STEC E. coli will produce non-hemolytic colonies.
+STEC isolates should produce smooth, off-white colonies that are beta-hemolytic (produce a clear zone) on SHIBAM.
+Visualization of beta-hemolytic colonies can be facilitated by viewing plates through transmitted light or by using a light box (Cat. no. 378642000) to enhance clear zones.
+Most non-STEC E. coli will produce non-hemolytic or alpha-hemolytic (green zone) colonies.
 Species other than E. coli should be inhibited or produce non-hemolytic colonies (see Limitations for exceptions).

 MATERIALS REQUIRED BUT NOT PROVIDED

-Standard microbiological supplies and equipment such as loops, swabs, transport media such as modified Cary Blair (Cat. no. 280505), applicator sticks, other culture media, incinerators, and incubators, etc., as well as serological and biochemical reagents, are not provided.
+Standard microbiological supplies and equipment such as loops, swabs, transport media such as modified Cary Blair (Cat. no. 280505), applicator sticks, other culture media, incinerators, light box (Cat. no. 378642000), and incubators, etc., as well as serological and biochemical reagents, are not provided.

 |Test Organisms||Inoculation Method*||Incubation||Results|